-Another note.
-Yes, another note about the illnesses going around your kids’ school.
+Another email.
+Yes, another email about the sicknesses going around your kids’ school.
 Bronchitis.
 Strep.
-Flu.
+Stomach bug.
 Respiratory syncytial virus.
 Just seeing the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among children under five each year in the US.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the United States.
 So what do you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or intensified by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutant sources (cleaning agents, improperly maintained or unclean heating and cooling or humidification systems, smoke, etc)
+- Pollutant sources (cleaning products, improperly maintained or unclean heating and cooling or humidification systems, smoke, etc)

-So all this information – what does it mean?
+So all this information – so what?
 What do you do?
 How can you make sure you and your children aren’t breathing adulterated, virus-inducing air?

 Luckily, you have options.